-When I got older, I outgrew the allergy and today we live in a different time where all sorts of options are available.
+When I got older, I outgrew the milk allergy and today we live in a different time where all sorts of options are available.
 Even though I can now eat dairy, I still always buy almond or cashew milk.
 I never considered making it — or even knew how easy it was until I started doing Whole30 with my friend, Deanna.
 She showed me how simple it is to make and I have to say, I’m not buying store bought again.